 The Committee proposes the creation of NLRB guidance for colorectal liver metastases and intrahepatic cholangiocarcinoma.
-While liver transplantation has been observed to be beneficial for these populations ^{9,10} calculated MELD scores remain low resulting in a lack of access to liver transplant.
+While liver transplantation has been observed to be beneficial for these populations ^{10,11} calculated MELD scores remain low resulting in a lack of access to liver transplant.
 Therefore, transplant rates for candidates with these diagnoses remain low.
 The Committee recognizes the small population sizes for each diagnosis as well as the need for additional literature to establish more robust outcomes analyses.
 For those reasons, the Committee is recommending creating specific NLRB guidance for each diagnosis for liver candidates to access exception scores rather than developing standardized criteria for policy.
 The Committee determined it is necessary to establish score recommendations for each diagnosis that would not interfere with transplant access for other medically urgent liver candidates.
-More information on the proposed guidance and score recommendations is provided in each relevant section.
+More information on the proposed guidance, score recommendations, and public comment feedback is provided in each relevant section.